henrykohl/MongoDB-Connector/README.md

 * (53:56) DVCS -- Distributed Version Control System
   > i.e., GitHub: Hub for git, Gitlab, bitbucket \
   > After committing inside the local repository right from the stagin area.
-Then basically they need to push it somewhere inside the centrol repo
+Then basically they need to push it somewhere inside the centrol repo. \
+  > committing means you are just going to save it, you will get one ID
   > <pre>
   > They are working on the same branch on the same code on the same project.
   > They are managing this thing by using the git inside their local folder itself.